galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 ### Creating a new SIG

 We encourage everyone with an interest in contributing to Galaxy to join a SIG, WG, or to create their own SIG.
 The Galaxy Project Management Office (PMO) is the first point of contact for anyone wanting to form a new SIG.
-To illustrate the scope of SIGs, see the community page on the Galaxy Community Hub and the following examples:
+To illustrate the scope of SIGs, check the [SIG directory]((/community/sig)).

 * Microbial (People interested in Microbial research, tool, workflow and training development)
 * Industry Forum (a forum for people to exchange needs and experiences with Galaxy in Industry settings)